-7.4 Students with disabilities
+6.4 Students with disabilities

 A student with academic accommodations due to disability must provide documentation from ADS (Accessibility and Disability Support Services) to their instructor near the beginning of the semester (or as soon as they receive accommodations if it occurs during the semester).
 According to ADS we are expected to discuss accommodations privately and in detail, so it must be done verbally in my office hours, not after class and not via email/ELMS messages.
-Accommodations cannot be given retroactively, so you must provide documentation and discuss your accommodations at least three business days prior to any coursework where an accommodation may apply to be eligible to receive it.
+Accommodations cannot be given retroactively, so you must provide documentation and discuss your accommodations more than a week prior to any coursework where an accommodation may apply to be eligible to receive it.